riseupnet/riseup_help/pages/vpn/how-to/linux/en.md

 #### 64bits

-If the output of that command was 'x86_64' or 'amd64' then download the lastest version avaiable from [https://dl.bitmask.net/client/linux/Bitmask-linux64-latest.tar.bz2](https://dl.bitmask.net/client/linux/Bitmask-linux64-latest.tar.bz2) and its OpenPGP signature from [https://dl.bitmask.net/client/linux/Bitmask-linux64-latest.tar.bz2.asc](https://dl.bitmask.net/client/linux/Bitmask-linux64-latest.tar.bz2.asc).
+If the output of that command was 'x86_64' or 'amd64' then download the lastest version available from [https://dl.bitmask.net/client/linux/stable/Bitmask-linux64-latest.tar.gz](https://dl.bitmask.net/client/linux/stable/Bitmask-linux64-latest.tar.gz) and its OpenPGP signature from [https://dl.bitmask.net/client/linux/stable/Bitmask-linux64-latest.tar.gz.asc](https://dl.bitmask.net/client/linux/stable/Bitmask-linux64-latest.tar.gz.asc).

 The following commands will download and verify the authenticity of the bundle.